 If you want to run builds and releases on machines managed by Microsoft, then you need Microsoft-hosted CI/CD.
 We provide a free tier of service by default in your VSTS account, allowing you to run one concurrent job for up to 240 minutes per month.
-This uses our pool of hosted agents to run your builds and releases.
+This uses our pool of Microsoft-hosted agents to run your builds and releases.
 Each build or release job can run for up to 30 minutes.

 When the free tier of Microsoft-hosted CI/CD is no longer sufficient, you can pay for CI/CD capacity per concurrent job.
 Paid Microsoft-hosted CI/CD removes the monthly time limit and also allows you to run a single job for up to 6 hours.